Trump promises a 'golden age of America' as he takes office. Here's what to expect from his term

 In This Story

-Donald Trump is set to be sworn in as the 47th president of the United States on Monday, officially kicking off his second term in office after a historic political comeback from his defeat in 2020.
+Donald Trump was sworn in Monday as the 47th president of the United States, kicking off his second term in the White House after a historic political comeback from his defeat in 2020.

 Advertisement